xnvme/xnvme/docs/getting_started/toolchain.rst

 xNVMe makes use of libraries and interfaces when available and will "gracefully degrade" when a given library is not available.
-For example, if liburing is not available on your system and you do not want to install then, then xNVMe will simply build without io_uring-support.
+For example, if liburing is not available on your system and you do not want to install it, then xNVMe will simply build without io_uring-support.

-Since software dependencies means a lot of for those building a given project, then xNVMe provides an exhaustive overview of what software xNVMe makes use of, and for which purposes.
-Along with the documentation of software-dependencies, then the setup of a system with those packages are provided in docker-containers, and in the remainder of this section, then description on installing xNVMe and co. is provided.

 The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on a set of popular Linux Distributions,